 One in five people live without safe water.

-In the world’s poorest countries, ill-health from drinking dirty water is one of the most serious threats to human life.
-Despite great improvements, diseases caused by unclean water and inadequate sanitation claim the lives of over one million children each year.
+Yet here in New Zealand, clean water is so plentiful and easily available that we simply take it for granted.
+In the world’s poorest countries, illness from drinking dirty water is one of the most serious threats to human life.
+Despite great improvements, diseases caused by contaminated water and inadequate sanitation claim the lives of over one million children each year.
 Most cases can be prevented or treated.

 Life without safe water

 Without a safe water source nearby, women and children spend a great deal of time travelling long distances to collect water for drinking and washing.
 This means women have less time to engage in paid work, and children spend less time in school.

 Without basic sanitation, many women are forced to wait until darkness falls to relieve themselves with at least some privacy, putting themselves in considerable danger.

 When water and sanitation are provided to communities, they can spend more of their money on food, healthcare and education rather than on water.

 Often the solution to providing safe drinking water is not complicated – the engineering requires just some know-how, a few materials and a bit of hard work.
 Oxfam’s water and sanitation programmes:

 - ensure that local communities can operate and maintain the facilities in the long term